gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 chunk, it will reply with ABORT with the ERROR CAUSE "Failure in Validation", otherwise the protected association is successfully established and the initiator enters the PROTECTED state.

+PVALID chunk will be sent by the initiator every RTO time (see section 6.3.1 of {{RFC9260}}) until a PVALID or an ABORT chunk is received from the responder or T-valid timer expires.

 If T-valid timer expires either at initiator or responder, it will generate an ABORT chunk.
 The ERROR handling follows what specified in